ChrisWhealy/DistributedSystemNotes/Lecture 16.md

 In the examples we've worked with so far, we have always had three acceptors.
 So how many of these acceptors could crash without bringing Paxos down?

 * If we start with three acceptors, then two is a majority
-* Therefore, if one acceptor crashes, we are still left with a majority of the original total
+* If one acceptor crashes, we are still left with a majority of the original three
-* So Paxos still works
+* Therefore, Paxos still works

-Similarly, if we have five acceptors, then by the above reasoning, we can tolerate up to two acceptors crashing as long as we're left with a majority of three.
+Similarly, if we have five acceptors, then by the above reasoning, we can tolerate up to two acceptors crashing.

-So, in general, if `f` is the maximum number of failed acceptors we can tolerate, then we must start with a total of `2f + 1` acceptors.
+In general then, if `f` is the maximum number of failed acceptors we can tolerate, then we must start with a total of `2f + 1` acceptors.

 #### Proposer Failure